Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 LEGAL INFORMATION

 =============================================================================
-Imoen gets turned to stone Mod for Baldur's Gate II © jastey.
+Imoen 4 Ever Mod for Baldur's Gate II © jastey.
 This mod is not developed, supported, or endorsed by BioWare, Black Isle Studios, Interplay Entertainment Corp., the Wizards of the Coast, Overhaul Games or Beamdog.
 All other trademarks and copyrights are property of their respective owners.
 =============================================================================
 =============================================================================
-REDISTRIBUTION NOTE: Imoen gets turned to stone Mod was created to be freely enjoyed by all Baldur's Gate players and may not be sold.
+REDISTRIBUTION NOTE: Imoen 4 Ever Mod was created to be freely enjoyed by all Baldur's Gate players and may not be sold.
 =============================================================================